2020 has brought big challenges to all of us. But have hope because OPPORTUNITY is the creative response to challenge.

-Artists who take the Oika Course are eligible for extending the creative trajectory into new, ecologically intelligent projects.
-The trajectory will unfold something like this:
+Artists who take the Oika Course, and exhibit meaningful synergies with the mission of Oika, are eligible, and may be invited to extend a creative trajectory into new, ecologically intelligent projects.
+The trajectory may unfold as follows:

 There are two tiers of tuition for the course and one sponsored category (choose the category that works for you):

 Those who graciously pay the higher tier allow for the inclusion of someone who cannot pay.